CAST-genomics/haptools/config/README.md

 4. `beta` (float) - The strength of association between the chosen STR or SNP and the simulated phenotype

 	This will default to 0.1 if not specified.
 You can also provide a list of floats intead of a single float, if you want the pipeline to try a number of different values.
+5. `exclude_causal` (bool) - Whether to include the causal variant in the genotypes provided to the finemapping methods

+	Set this to true if you're interested in seeing how finemapping methods perform when the causal variant is absent from the data.
+This will default to false if not specified.